gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Note that priming the cache and consuming it needs to use the same Gradle version for maximum effect.
 See [the documentation](userguide/dependency_resolution.html#sub:cache_copy) for details on this.

-This is one step in helping out ephemeral CI setups where host images can be seeded with dependency cache content, reducing the amout of downloads during the build.
+This is one step in helping out ephemeral CI setups where host images can be seeded with dependency cache content, reducing the amount of downloads during the build.

 ## Groovy compilation support for method parameter names with JDK8+